arslanalperen/Numerical-Differentiation-Methods/README.md

 ![30](/images/31.png)

-these values are obtained(Figure 30).
+these values are obtained(Figure 31).

 If the derivative data used with 50 ms ∆t value is replaced in the formula to find the ε(t) value

 ![31](/images/32.png)

-these values are obtained(Figure 31).
+these values are obtained(Figure 32).

 Values were calculated for 25 and 10 ms, but they were not added to avoid extending the report unnecessarily.